 Santa Justa Elevator

-Since June 10, 1902, the Santa Justa Elevator connects Rua do Ouro, in downtown Lisbon, to Largo do Carmo.
+Since June 10, 1902, the Santa Justa Elevator has connected Rua do Ouro, in downtown Lisbon, to Largo do Carmo.
 At 45 meters high, it was designed by the Portuguese engineer (of French origin) Raoul Mesnier de Ponsard, a disciple of Gustave Eiffel.

-At the top of this neo-Gothic tower, built from cast iron and decorated with filigree elements, there is a belvedere with incredible views of the city.
+At the top of this neo-Gothic tower, made of cast iron and decorated with filigree elements, there is a viewpoint with incredible views of the city.
 A stone’s throw away, the Carmo Archaeological Museum is also worth a visit.

 Rua Augusta

-A Rua Augusta is the most emblematic street in Baixa (and one of the most famous in the city) invites Lisboners and tourists to walk from Praça D. Pedro IV to Praça do Comércio.
+Rua Augusta is the most emblematic street in Baixa (and one of the most famous in the city) and invites locals and tourists to walk from Praça D. Pedro IV to Praça do Comércio.

-With Portuguese cobbled floors, it mixes historic stores with megastores of major international brands.
-Street performers will be in charge of the entertainment.
+With its Portuguese cobbled floors, it mixes historic stores with megastores of major international brands.
+The entertainment is provided by street artists.

 Pizzico

-Here, in addition to 14 options full of flavor, you’ll also be able to taste some of the best natural and organic wines, which we suggest to accompany a Maciste or a Marini, the pizzas we’ve already tried from this house.
+Here, in addition to 14 options full of flavor, you’ll also be able to try some of the best natural and organic wines, which we suggest to accompany a Maciste or a Marini, which are the pizzas we’ve tried from this place.

 Address: Rua dos Correeiros 113 (Baixa)